-The Municipality is currently experiencing serious financial difficulties to sufficiently fund all their activities which will be worsen by the current national lockdown due to the Covid-19 pandemic.
-To remain financially sustainable, the Municipality will focus in the next years mainly on revenue generation and will only be able to execute infrastructure capital projects if an external grant was allocated to the Municipality by other spheres of Government.
+The Municipality is currently experiencing serious financial difficulties to sufficiently fund all their activities.
+To remain financially sustainable, the Municipality will focus in the next 5 year mainly on revenue generation and will only be able to execute infrastructure capital projects if an external grant was allocated to the Municipality by other spheres of Government.